On this page:

 Anomaly Alerts, also called Auto Alerts, are not set up by you but are generated automatically by the Optmyzr system.

-They can be generated for any Google Ads, Microsoft Ads, or Facebook Ads account linked.
+They are generated for any Google Ads, Microsoft Ads, or Facebook Ads account linked.
+You can find these anomaly alerts listed under the Alert Settings page by default

-Note: Anomaly alerts are currently not supported for Amazon and Yahoo accounts.
+Anomaly alerts are currently not supported for Amazon and Yahoo accounts.

-These alerts are generated and monitored by the Optmyzr system, so you will be automatically notified over email (once a day, evening time), on the Alerts page, and on Slack if you have enabled this option.
+These alerts are generated and monitored by the Optmyzr system, so you will be automatically notified over email (once a day, evening time), on the Alerts page, and Slack if you have enabled this option.

-You can find these alerts under the filter "anomaly" in the alerts side tray (go to the Alerts page from the Insights menu or from the bell icon on the top right corner of the Optmyzr interface):
+You can find these alerts under the filter "anomaly" in the alerts side tray (go to the Alerts page from the Insights menu or the bell icon on the top right corner of the Optmyzr interface):

 How are these Alerts Calculated?